stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

   recipient-principal)
 ```

-This function itself
-_requires_ that the operation have been signed by the transfering
+This function itself _requires_ that the operation have been signed by
-principal.
-The `integer` type in our smart contracting language is an
+the transfering principal.
+The `integer` type in our smart contracting
-8-byte unsigned integer, which allows it to specify the maximum amount
+language is an 8-byte unsigned integer, which allows it to specify the
-of microstacks spendable in a single Stacks transfer.
+maximum amount of microstacks spendable in a single Stacks transfer.

-Like any other smart contract transaction, this function call returns
+Like any other public smart contract function, this function call
-true if the transfer was successful, and false otherwise.
+returns true if the transfer was successful, and false otherwise.

 ## Data-Space Primitives